potassco/clinguin/docs/clinguin/customize_guide.rst

 2. Update the *model* (see below)
 3. Generate the Json hierarchy (see below)

 Step 1. is different for each policy, but steps 2. and 3. are basically the same for all (or most) policies.
-Step 2. says that it updates the *model*, where the model corresponds to an instance of the `ClinguinModel` (see also the corresponding API documentation) class, which is basically a low-level tool, which directly accesses clingo-models (one can think of it as a Clingo and CLORM (Clingo ORM) wrapper).
+Step 2. says that it updates the *model*, where the model corresponds to an instance of the `UIFB` (see also the corresponding API documentation) class, which is basically a low-level tool, which directly accesses clingo-models (one can think of it as a Clingo and CLORM (Clingo ORM) wrapper).
 This wrapper provides some functionality that is useful for various default Clinguin things, like computing the cautious/brave sets, etc.

-So step 2. updates the ClinguinModel and depending on the policy re-computes some answer-sets if needed.
+So step 2. updates the UIFB and depending on the policy re-computes some answer-sets if needed.
 This is mostly done in the `ClingoBackend` `_update_model` method (see below).
 Step 3. takes than this updatd model and generates a Class-Hierarchy, that is Json-convertible, i.e. it uses the classes `ElementDto`, `AttributeDto` and `CallbackDto`, where each instance of the classes are Json convertible and form a hierarchy which corresponds to the graphical user interface.
 Step 3. is performed in the `get` method, take a look at the API for more information.

 For now step 2. is important, more specifically the `_update_model` method: So back to our idea of extending Clinguin with Clingraph.
 As in the `_update_model` method one computes the model which is then converted and sent back to the client, it makes sense to **overwrite/extend this method to provide further functionality**.
-In the normal ClingoBackend we call a ClinguinModel method which is called `from_ui_file`, which is inturn just a wrapper for two other methods: `get_cautious_brave` and `from_ui_file_and_program`.
+In the normal ClingoBackend we call a UIFB method which is called `from_ui_file`, which is inturn just a wrapper for two other methods: `get_cautious_brave` and `from_ui_file_and_program`.
 As we need the return value of `get_cautious_brave` we cannot just call the wrapper, therefore as a first step, we overwrite the `_update_model` with the following:

 .. code-block:: python

     def _update_model(self):
         try:
-            prg = ClinguinModel.get_cautious_brave(self._ctl,self._assumptions)
+            prg = UIFB.get_cautious_brave(self._ctl,self._assumptions)
-            self._model = ClinguinModel.from_ui_file_and_program(self._ctl,self._ui_files,prg)
+            self._model = UIFB.from_ui_file_and_program(self._ctl,self._ui_files,prg)
         except NoModelError:
             # Notifies the user by a popup, that this is not possible.
             self._model.add_message("Error","This operation can't be performed")